I-MECH, bridging the gap between the latest research results and the best industrial practice

 In the video below, we see two types of overhead crane behaviors:

-- in the second one, the movement is much more stabilized.
+- Second one: the movement is much more stabilized.

 What is the major difference between these two cases?
 The answer is the activation of the anti-sway control system.